gokcekve/EPAM_data-software-engineering_-python-exercises/README.md

-# EPAM Data Software Engineering - Python Exercises
+# EPAM Campus Platform Data Software Engineering Course - Python Exercises

 This repository contains a collection of Python exercises and tasks completed as part of the EPAM Data Software Engineering course.
 Each folder in the repository represents a specific topic or concept, covering areas such as data types, functions, object-oriented programming, and more.